cbdevnet/xelflut/README.md

 ## Setup

-None as of yet.
+Configuration is done by passing arguments.
+See the output of `xelflut -h` to see what is possible.

+To install `xelflut` to the system (not in any way required), run `make install`.

+# Usage

 Just run the resulting binary.

-# Usage

 Run `./xelflut -h` for some info on what you can do.